Michaelgwei86/kubernetes/Kubernetes/README.md

 LOGGING AND MONITORING:
 =======================
-We can monitor the applications deployed in k8s as well as the kubernetes cluster. to monitor resources in the cluster, we can monitor
+We can monitor the applications deployed in k8s as well as the Kubernetes cluster. to monitor resources in the cluster, we can monitor
-- node level metrics  #number of nodes, healthy, memory peformance, cpu utilization
+- node level metrics  #number of nodes, healthy, memory performance, cpu utilization
-- pod level metric # number of pods and their cpu utilization
+- pod level metric # number of pods and their CPU utilization

-Kubernetes by default doesnot come with any monitoring agent but metric servers can be used and other resources
+Kubernetes by default does not come with any monitoring agent but metric servers can be used and other resources
-such as prometheus.
+such as Prometheus.
-- You can have one metric server per cluster, the metric server retrives metrics from pods and nodes
+- You can have one metric server per cluster, the metric server retrieves metrics from pods and nodes
  and stores them in memory.
-It does not store the metric in the disk and so you can not store see historical metric.
+It does not store the metric in the disk so you can not store see historical metric.

 You can clone the metric server from the github repo and run it. cluster performance can be seen by running